noahgift/data-engineering-and-dataops/schedule.md

 ###### Module Two Demo Video Assignment

-Weekly Demo 1-5 minute screencast of your individual project progress
+Weekly Demo 1-5 minute screencast of your individual or group project progress

 **Post** in Demo Video Discussion by midnight on Friday.
 **Respond** to one other student by midnight on Sunday.